near/docs/docs/1.concepts/1.basics/smartcontracts/smartcontract.md

 Whenever a smart contract function is called through the RPC API, this call is routed to a an available node (or machine/computer) that initiates a virtual environment in which the smart contract logic is executed.

 The relevant logic from the contract is then executed, reading/writing data and returning a result.
 If changes were made to the contract these are saved and the changes are propagated to the network.
-Finally, the virutal environment is torn down and the result is returned to the caller of the RPC API call.
+Finally, the virtual environment is torn down and the result is returned to the caller of the RPC API call.

 ## Getting Started